FutureProofHomes/Documentation/README.md

 <!-- ABOUT THE PROJECT -->
 ## About Documentation
 FutureProofHomes focuses on building hardware and software for the [Home Assistant platform](https://www.home-assistant.io/).
-We specifically enjoy focusing on voice control so that you can control your home without the need for a user-interface.
+We specifically focus on AI-powered voice assistance so that you can control your home with intuitive voice conversations instead of interacting with a user interface.

 ### Built With